Letter of Intent Deadline: July 13, 2026

 Purpose

 The Emerging Issues Program (EIP) of the National Children’s Center for Rural and Agricultural Health and Safety (NCCRAHS) supports emerging health and safety concerns of children working on, living in, or visiting agricultural environments.
-In particular, the program strives for a rapid response to explore, test, implement, or recommend strategies that are likely to identify causes, effects, and prevention interventions in response to new or unresolved/complex problems.
+In particular, the program prioritizes rapid responses to new or unresolved/complex problems, especially those which: reduce and prevent youth exposures and hazards on the farm, increase safety culture, and widely disseminate best practices and other information for use by families and employers.

 Focus

 The goal of the EIP is to document, intervene, and otherwise explore challenges that are impacting the health and safety of children (under age 18) in and around agricultural settings and for which limited knowledge is currently available.
 The EIP seeks a broad range of possible topics.
-Emerging issues impacting the health and safety of children in agriculture include, but are not limited to: climate change (wildfires, heat exposure, extreme weather events), automation and other technology advancements, projects focused on populations underserved in current research and prevention materials, and public/organizational policy pertaining to youth.
-Proposals will be particularly competitive if they consider variations in the needs and realities of the target population on the basis of gender, race/ethnicity, income, geographical location, and/or geographic origin.
+Emerging issues impacting the health and safety of children in agriculture include, but are not limited to: youth mental health, lifetime illness, artificial intelligence (AI) in agriculture, automation and other technology advancements, and best-practices pertaining to youth, and the health and well-being of youth living and/or working in agricultural environments.
+Preference will also be given to proposals which leverage existing NCCRAHS resources or materials (e.g., National Action Plan, AgInjuryNews, Youth Work Guidelines, Agritourism safety materials, Child Ag Safety & Health Workshops) and/or networks (e.g., Child Agricultural Safety Network).

 Eligibility for Project Support

 Community-based organizations, public or private institutions, units of local or state government, or tribal government throughout the United States are eligible to apply for funds.
-Applicants are encouraged to collaborate with NIOSH Agricultural Research Centers[2] or universities on project design and evaluation, when reasonable and applicable.
+No foreign components are permitted.2 Applicants are encouraged to collaborate with NIOSH Centers for Agricultural Safety and Health3 or universities on project design and evaluation, when reasonable and applicable.

 Restrictions

-- Projects limited to education programs only for children will not be funded
+2. Projects limited to education programs targeting only children will not be funded

 Application Process